UjwalKavalipati/Coffee-Classification-Challenge/README.md

 jupter notebook
 ```
 9. Navigate to the ipynb file and explore it.
 Details about loading the dataset,EDA,feature engineering, feature selection, classification,clustering model building and evaluation are explained in the ipynb file.
 10. The Coffee Classification and Clustering.ipynb file only shows the best classification and clustering models.
-Details about all other models implemented are given in the document.
+Details about all other models implemented are given in the CoffeeReport.